An Exciting New Look at Irish America

 Traditional histories of what it has meant to “be Irish-American” were often predicated on a simplistic association between Irish Americanness and masculinity.

-As a result, another key theme in our new book is role of women in Irish America.
+As a result, another key theme in our new book is the role of women in Irish America.
 Yet, it is not enough to merely “add women, and stir.”
 Re-centering women’s role in Irish-American history requires re-telling some of the key moments in that story, from the role of mothers and daughters in early Scots-Irish communities to the ways in which women made critical contributions to how Irish-American identity was expressed in literature, drama, and art.

 Challenging the taken-for-granted association between Irishness and masculinity, of course, also opens the door to rethinking sexuality, as explored in a chapter on the “Queering” of Irish America.
 Finally, the question of identity is another key theme in this new history of Irish America.

-Our authors may disagree on how to define what it meant to “be Irish American” but they all proceed from the same, commonly-accepted, theoretical basis: identities are social constructs.
+Our authors may disagree on how to define what it meant to “be Irish-American” but they all proceed from the same, commonly-accepted, theoretical basis: identities are social constructs.

 Humans describe themselves as members of one group or another in order to manage and make sense of their worlds.
 This means, of course, that what it means to “be Irish” has changed over time and space.